Correctional Officer

 Does prior correctional experience help out when applying to CDCR?
 What does the department look for in applicants?
 I am currently a C.O at a max with another state, but I would like to go back home to California

-Asked by Gevaudan over 11 years ago
+Asked by Gevaudan about 12 years ago

 Not sure that it helps, but it doesn't hurt.
 Quite honestly most higher-ups in CA, people that make hiring decisions, look a LOT of states as flyover country and view experience there as insignificant (or at least did when I was still working).
 However, experience anywhere does tend to mean you have time in the environment and won't just walk away becuase you find the venue psychologically uncomfortable.
 It is PROBABLY a positive, and is almost certainly not a negative.

-Asked by DJ almost 12 years ago
+Asked by lucky777 over 12 years ago

-Asked by Prof X almost 12 years ago
+Asked by jan.oakland over 12 years ago